 Of course, the alphabet was sometimes difficult to read for those who didn’t have a large amount of Breath.
-Anyone of the Third Hightening or better--and that included all Returned--had an eye for perfect hues, as well as the ear for perfect pitch which marked ascention to the Second Hightening.
+Anyone of the Third Heightening or better--and that included all Returned--had an eye for perfect hues, as well as the ear for perfect pitch which marked their ascension to the Second Heightening.
 Lightsong didn’t know what it was like to live without the ability to instantly recognize and distinguish exact shades of color and sound.
 He could tell a perfect shade of red from one that had an extra drop of white paint in its mixture.

-He gave the peasant’s poem as good a review as he could, though he generally felt a nebulous impulse to be honest when he looked at Offerings.
-It seemed to be his duty, for some reason, and was one of the few things he took solemnly in life.
-Perhaps it was because he always looked at Offerings right after he fed.
+He gave the peasant’s poem as good a review as he could, though he generally felt an impulse to be honest when he looked at Offerings.
+It seemed to be his duty, and for some reason, it was one of the few things he took seriously in life.

-They continued down the line, letting him give his reviews of the various paintings that hung in the long room.
-It was nearly full this day, holding a strangely large number of paintings.
+They continued down the line, Lightsong giving reviews of the various paintings that hung on the wall.
+The room was nearly full this day, holding a strangely large number of paintings.
 Was there a feast or celebration he hadn’t heard about?
 Or, was it simply random chance that had led so many people to send him Offerings on the same day?

 The process took the better part of an hour.
-By the time they neared the end of the line, Lightsong was getting a little tired of looking at art, though his body--fueled by the Breath the child had given him--continued on strong and exhilarated.
+By the time they neared the end of the line, Lightsong was getting a little tired of looking at art, though his body--fueled by the Breath the child had given him--continued to feel strong and exhilarated.

 Lightsong paused before the final painting.
 It was an abstract work, something that was growing more and more popular lately--particularly in paintings sent to him, since he’d given favorable reviews to others in the past.
 He almost gave this one a poor grade simply because of that.
-It was good to keep the priests guessing at what would please him, or so the other Gods said.
-He sensed that many of them were far more calculating in the way that they gave their answers, intentionally adding cryptic meanings or obtuse commentary to their reviews.
+It was good to keep the priests guessing at what would please him, or some of the other Gods said.
+Lightsong sensed that many of them were far more calculating in the way that they gave their reviews, intentionally adding cryptic meanings or obtuse commentary.

-Lightsong didn’t have the patience for things like that, especially since all anyone really ever seemed to want form him was honesty.
+Lightsong didn’t have the patience for things like that, especially since all anyone really ever seemed to want from him was honesty.
 So, he gave this last painting the time it deserved, looking over its waves of color.
 The canvas was thick with paint, every inch colored with large, fat strokes of the brush.
 The prominent hue was a deep red, almost a crimson, that Lightsong immediately knew was a red-blue mixture with a hint of black in it.

 The lines of color overlapped, one atop another, almost in a progression.
 Kind of like. . .waves.

 Lightsong frowned.
-If he looked at it right, it kind of looked like a sea with lapping waves.
+If he looked at it right, it kind of looked like a sea.
 And, could that be a ship in the center?
-Or, was he simply imagining the connections?
-Was the image from his dream--now that he’d described it out-loud--so pressed upon his subconscious that he saw it in any random pattern of colors and lines?

-He said nothing of this.
+Or, was he simply imagining a form to the patterns?

+Vague impressions from his dream returned to him.
+A red sea.
+The ship, leaving.

 “Good color,” he finally said.
 “Nice patterns.
 It puts me at peace, yet has a tension to it as well.
 I approve.”

 Llarimar seemed to like this response.
 He nodded as the lesser priest--who stood a distance away--recorded Lightsong’s words.